datactor/Blockchain/README.md

 3. Impersonation: Bitcoin uses digital signatures to verify the identity of the sender and prevent impersonation.
    The sender's public key is used to encrypt the transaction, and the private key is used to decrypt it.
    This ensures that the transaction is initiated by the owner of the wallet and not by an impersonator.
-   - How about Input's previous output signature?
+   - How about Input's signature(previous output's signature)?
      The previous signature in the input of a transaction is used to verify the transfer of ownership of the bitcoins being spent.
 It doesn't prevent impersonation by itself, but the combination of the previous signature and the digital signatures used to verify the identity of the sender help prevent impersonation